Youtube Facebook Twitter Instagram

 The Friends are involved with a range of activities including operating a community nursery with a focus on supplying plants that grow within the boundaries of the Toowoomba Region, advocacy for the park and its use, input into park planning, fundraising activities and working bees.
 The group also collect and document local native plants in their herbarium.

 Friends of Peacehaven Botanical Park meet on the second Wednesday of each month between 9.30am and 12.30pm.

 For more information on how to become a volunteer please contact The Friends of Peacehaven Botanic Park on 0477 317 410 or contact us.

-Friends of the Queensland's State Rose Garden in Newtown Park Toowoomba Inc are focussed on developing the Queensland State Rose Garden into a rose garden of international status.
+Friends of the Queensland's State Rose Garden in Newtown Park Toowoomba Inc are focused on developing the Queensland State Rose Garden into a rose garden of international status.

 Volunteers undertake a variety of tasks including gardening, maintenance, guiding tours, creating and selling floral artwork, baking and administration.